Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Numerical results

-BN\,CrA's disk is compatible with an inclination of \ang{\sim 70}, which is close to (but more reliable than) the value obtained in the preliminary estimation in \secname~\ref{subsec:CrA_contourfitting}.
-Even this inclination value, naturally, could be affected by the specific choice of dust opacity for the regression.
+The disk of BN\,CrA is compatible with an inclination of \ang{\sim 70}, which is close to (but more reliable than) the value obtained in the preliminary estimation in \secname~\ref{subsec:CrA_contourfitting}.
+Even this inclination value could be affected by the specific choice of dust opacity for the regression.
 Notwithstanding the significant inclination, the midplane does not show a strong dark lane in the scattered light data.
-The parametric model as well does not show a bottom side bright enough to be seen above the noise level (used as the minimum of the colour scale).
+The parametric model also does not show a bottom side bright enough to be seen above the noise level (used as the minimum of the colour scale).

-On the residuals image, illustrated in \figurename~\ref{fig:BN_mcmc-res}, we underline two features.
-First, there is evidence for a gap/shadow in the middle of the disk, which can be recovered even better from the image in \figurename~\ref{fig:BN_r2}.
+In the residuals image, illustrated in \figurename~\ref{fig:BN_mcmc-res}, we note two features.
+First, there is evidence for a gap or shadow in the middle of the disk, which can be recovered even more clearly from the image in \figurename~\ref{fig:BN_r2}.
 This gap or shadow extends radially from approximately \SI{70}{au} to \SI{100}{au}.
 It is not possible to detect its far side (as for the entire disk), whereas the near side may be slightly contaminated by the brightness of the forward-scattering peak.
-Second, our model settles in the middle between the bright inner region of the observed disk, the less bright outer part and the gap/shadow, struggling to closely follow the different parts of this structured disk.
+Second, our model settles in the middle between the bright inner region of the observed disk, the less bright outer part and the gap--shadow, struggling to closely follow the different parts of this structured disk.
 In this context, with the chosen dust opacity, the model is very bright along the major axis, generating a kind of x-shaped residual in the inner regions.